-2nd Global Forum on Heat and Health to take place in Copenhagen in July 2020
+2020 Global Forum on Heat and Health to be hosted in Copenhagen

-The biannual Heat Health Forum is an international multi-stakeholder platform that helps build community and accelerate the transformation of knowledge to action that can help society better adapt to a warmer world.
+The biennial Heat Health Forum is an international multi-stakeholder platform that helps build community and accelerate the transformation of knowledge to action that can help society better adapt to a warmer world.

 A recent workshop in Senegal for meterologists and health professionals in the Sahel region provided an opportunity to showcase the predictability of heatwaves at least 8 days in advance, suggesting that heatwave forecasts at this time scale are r...

 November Edition of Global Heat Health Digest Now Available

 Get the latest news and information from the Global Heat Health Information Network in the October 2019 edition of the Global Heat Health Digest, featuring announcements about the Lancet Countdown heat health findings, new Wellcome Trust heat heal...

 October edition of Global Heat Health Digest Now Available

 Get the latest news and information from the Global Heat Health Information Network in the October 2019 edition of the Global Heat Health Digest, featuring announcements about the South Asia Heat Health Summit, heat health-related outcomes from th...

 What is the Global Heat Health Information Network?